By Wariya I.

 Hands up those foodies in Bangkok who’ve become insanely bored from the Covid-19 lockdown?
 We may not be able to see your hands but we can virtually imagine they are mostly raised.
 Besides reading autobiographies by chefs or recipe books most foodies are finding food entertainment from the screen of their smart TVs or smartphones by binge-watching reality food shows or reruns on Youtube.

 The question is, what are the ‘best’ food shows to watch?
 Well, it all depends on our taste.
-Bangkok Foodies sought the advice of the community to find out which food shows are most-watched and favoured by the foodies community!
-Bangkok Foodies put together a little round-up of the results for your temporary lock-down indulgence.
+Foodies OFFICIAL Asia sought the advice of the community to find out which food shows are most-watched and favoured by the foodie community!
+Foodies OFFICIAL Asia put together a little round-up of the results for your temporary lock-down indulgence.

 1.“Anthony Bourdain: No Reservations”